-Surveys architecture in the United States in the 19th century, exploring such issues as the search for an architecture distinguishable from its European roots, and the attempts to respond to the rapidly changing nature of American life and society.
+Surveys architecture in the United States in the 19th century, exploring such issues as the search for an architecture distinguishable from its European roots and the attempts to respond to American life and society's rapidly changing nature.
 In addition to examples by celebrated architects, the course will also explore the vernacular buildings and early commercial architecture.
 The history of architecture in the United States is characterized by richness and diversity.
 Although certain styles and approaches have dominated the country at different times, American architecture has fundamentally reflected the same pluralism that distinguishes American society.
 Yet, themes may be traced through this history: attempts to respond to the uniquely American context, desire to forge a distinctly American idiom, and the necessity of coming to terms with the changes wrought by rapid demographic and economic change.

 This is the first course in the construction series.
 It is an introduction to construction materials and methods of construction.
 The objective of the course is to develop in the student an early awareness of materials and structure.